jtwebman/typejson/source/index.md

 - JSON Schema is missing union types.
 It does have anyOf or oneOf but that is only for arrays and not for basic single property types.
 TypeJSON has a Union type.
 This would allow you to define a endpoint that could return many different types.

+The TypeJSON parser can be just a simple parser on top of the already existing JSON parsers that will allow you to define functions to be called for each type or if your languages supports pattern matching you could use that.
+This will definitely depend on what language it is implemented in.

+The number one goal of TypeJSON is to make it less work for you to map JSON to your types not to validate what is in that type is valid.

 # TypeJSON Explained

 TypeJSON is a separate file like JSON Schema.
 Here is a basic example.